 Frequently asked questions on e-Authorizations

 There are no separate user IDs for Suomi.fi e-Authorizations.
 Always log into the service using your personal ID, i.e. as yourself.
-If you have the right to act on behalf of a company, you can choose whether you wish to administer the mandates on behalf of that company.
+You then choose whether you want to go to your personal mandates or act on behalf of a company, association or other organisation.

 At present there is no notification of the expiry of a mandate.
 You can view the mandates that are about to expire in Suomi.fi e-Authorizations.

-A company's mandates are tied to the Business ID.
+The company's mandates are tied to either the Business ID or VAT ID of a foreign company or the company ID of a foreign company's country of registration.
 If the company’s Business ID does not change, there is no need for new mandates.
 The validity of a mandate is always checked on the basis of Business ID.

-A company employee can have mandates that are connected with the mandates received by their company (mandate to represent and representative's right to grant a mandate).
+A company employee can have mandates that are connected with the mandates received by their company (mandate to represent and representative's right to grant an authorisation).
 If the employee leaves the company, the employer must invalidate these mandates.
 If an employee needs the mandates in a new job, the new employer will grant the necessary new mandates.